edwinb/Yaffle/CONTRIBUTING.md

 core before accepting contributions generally, but there are a number of TODOs throughout for which I would welcome some help.
 Currently these are:

+* Any missing support functions for TT to be ported from existing Idris 2.
+  I currently know about:
+    - Core.mapTermM
+* Tidy up Show instance for 'Term'
+* Pretty printing of Term, TTImp and Raw syntax
 * Please review the rules implemented in Core/Typecheck/Check.idr
     - Especially regarding quantities and universe levels
     - Needs fix: Test tt/unify004 will only work properly if scrutinees of